 Society plays a significant role in how people think and behave.
 It puts pressure on people requiring them to look or act in a particular way, which results in negative body image and self-esteem issues for those who do not fit the mold of what is considered acceptable.

-Accept yourself the way you are and do the things that make you happy – no matter what anyone else thinks.
-Finally, value yourself more by knowing your self-worth and learning to say no to things you don’t stand for.
+Accept yourself the way you are, have an optimistic attitude, develop an abundance mindset, and do the things that make you happy – no matter what anyone else thinks.
+Finally, value yourself more by knowing your worth and learning to say no to things you don’t stand for.

-9. Find an alternative coping mechanism
+- Find an alternative coping mechanism

-10. Ask for help
+- Ask for help

 Finding ways to take care of yourself is a MUST if you want to live a healthy life.
-Adopt the above 10 habits to protect your mental health and improve the quality of your life.
+Above are the 10 habits you should adopt to protect your mental health and improve the quality of your life.

 What activities do you do to protect your mental health?